 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information please read our full Advertiser Disclosure.

 A Review of our Inter-Asian flights on Silk, Cathay, Bangkok Airways.
-For short flights, they can still be great value redemptions using credit card points.
+For short flights, they can still be great value redemptions using travel credit cards.

 Obviously, flying Emirates or Singapore Airlines with lie-flat seats is always preferred.
 But guess what?
 For short flights, airlines don’t want or need to include onboard bars, amenity kits, or extensive menus.